dylanneild/nio-http/README.md

 ### Example Server

-Demo code is [up and running](http://sky.codeandstrings.com) at and demonstrates the server available and handling requests in it's current state.
+Demo code is [up and running](http://sky.codeandstrings.com) and demonstrates the library available and handling requests in it's current state.
+This server is a simple 2 CPU [DigitalOcean](http://www.digitalocean.com) droplet and is capable of handling several thousand requests per second using only NIO-HTTP and a few lines of startup code (see: com.codeandstrings.niohttp.debug for example code).

+On 16 CPU compute instances the current version of NIO-HTTP can consume ~1500% CPU power and deliver ~40k requests per second to thousands of connections.
+Performance continues to increase dramatically as development proceeds.

 ### Architecture